alasdairrae/wpc/README.md

-# Constituency Cards (now archived, not planning to update this)
+# Constituency Cards

+**This has not been updated following the 2019 General Election, so consider this archived now**

 **An open data experiment involving MP portraits, electoral data, population data, geodata and a few other bits and bobs.
 For the most recent data, go to the files folder and you'll see the most recent file version, including a constituency geofile to join it to.
 I've provided a custom constituency file that shows the loughs of Northern Ireland, because otherwise it just doesn't look right.**